DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-20-new-course-google-form.md

       src: 14-submitted.png
 ---

-We don’t expect to build the new course wizard in time for transition.
+We do not expect to build the new course wizard in time for transition.

 As an MVP, and so that providers can still add courses when they need to, we’ve mirrored the wizard as a Google Form.
 We can ask the same questions and capture what we need, trigger a support request and then manually create what is asked for.
 Before rollover we expect new course volume to be small.